As an Episcopal school, Bethany is rooted in the Christian tradition. The school cultivates the spiritual life of its students through:

 Students attend Chapel once a week (grades K-4 and grades 5-8).
 The service follows the “Morning Prayer” format in the Book of Common Prayer from the Episcopal Church.
 While rooted in Christian tradition, Chapel is designed to be a place for the entire school community to gather.
 Therefore, it is ecumenical and interfaith in style and tone.
 Students participate in the service as acolytes, lectors, prayer leaders, and sometimes as the ones delivering the sermon.

-There are other special events that are a part of the Chapel program such as the Lessons and Carols service during the Christmas season, and Honor assemblies and recognition programs at the end of each quarter.
-Along with the Chapel program, students also participate in daily devotions during homeroom and prayers at meal times.
+There are other special events that are a part of the Religion program such as the Lessons and Carols service during the Christmas season.
+In addition, students also participate in daily devotions during homeroom and prayers at meal times.

 Service is also an important part of what constitutes the spiritual life at Bethany School.
 Each grade level plans and coordinates an age-appropriate service project.
 This teaches the students the importance of giving back to our community and the interconnectedness of God’s creation.
 Some service opportunities include: working with the elderly, feeding the homeless, food drives, making blankets for those less fortunate, and volunteering at an animal shelter.